 The original church of St. Stanislaus was built in Niedźwiadna before 1462.
 The current brick church in the gothic style was erected in the middle of the 16th century.
 In the second half of the seventeenth century, the temple was consecrated, but it is not known whether it happened as a result of war damage.
 In 1692, the church was struck by lightning, causing considerable damage, including the destruction of the southern roof.
-Church was renovated many times, the last thorough restaurant was carried out in 1972-1978 and in 2009.
+Church was renovated many times, among others in 1708 crowns of walls and cornice were raised, before 1781 a porch was added, and in 1896 and after 1916 window openings were partially transformed.
+The last thorough restaurant was carried out in 1972-1978 and in 2009.

 Żabicki J., Leksykon zabytków architektury Mazowsza i Podlasia, Warszawa 2010.